h-shoaib/document-compliance-ai-agent/README.md

 - Process PDF and image documents using AI-powered OCR.
 - Store extracted content in a vector database.
 - Check documents against user-defined compliance rules.
-- Provide a clear, consolidated compliance report.
+- Provide a clear, consolidated compliance report in pdf or csv format.

 The application supports multiple file uploads, AI-powered processing, and an interactive Streamlit interface for compliance verification and reporting.

+Remember to switch tabs to the compliance checker after processing the documents.

 ## 🧩 Assumptions, Limitations & Future Work

 **Assumptions:**

-* Users will upload high-quality PDFs or images with recognizable text.
+* Users will upload PDFs or images of reasonable size with recognizable text.
-* Compliance rules follow a structured, parseable format (e.g., mention filenames or doc types explicitly).
+* Compliance rules mention the exact filename with the extension (like .pdf or .png) since the extensions are used for the Regex functions

 **Limitations:**

 * The app currently supports English documents only.
-* Accuracy of document retrieval and compliance matching may vary with rule complexity.
-* Rule interpretation is best-effort and not legally exhaustive.
+* Too large files are unable to be handled since the Azure OCR api has a file size limit
+*

 **Future Improvements:**

+* A true CAG can be implemented in the future for improved accuracy, possibly with the help of a locally hosted LLM and a custom written caching function.
 * Add support for multi-language OCR and compliance rules.
-* Introduce feedback loop for human-in-the-loop corrections.
-* Improve UI for document browsing and rule-building.
+* Introduce human-in-the-loop corrections (for example if the agent is confused about a particular rule or about which file, it can ask for clarification
+* Improve UI (this demo uses just streamlit which while convenient has it's limitations.
+Maybe in the future it can be remade with a React frontend

 ---